 For the latest contemporary French fashion boutiques in Paris, head to Le Marais, the city’s trendiest neighborhood when it comes to finding unique pieces from independent designers.

 My favorite French fashion designers with boutiques in Paris include: Sandro, Comptoir des Cotonniers, Saint James, Mirae, Sézane, and Figaret.

 Paris has seen an influx of new handbag and leather goods designers, each of which have their own unique style.
 These shops are a great place to find on-trend handbags that none of your friends back home have!
 Be sure to visit Léo et Violette, RSVP, Polène, and Olivia Clergue.

 Gift Shops in Paris

-For cute gifts in Paris that don’t come from a Made-in-China tourist trap, check out the following authentic French shops for unique items to take back home: Merci in Le Marais, Mariage Frères for gourmet French tea, Maison Brémond 1830 for cooking supplies, Pierre Hermé for delicious macarons, and lastly, CityPharma for discount French beauty products.
+For cute gifts in Paris that don’t come from a Made-in-China tourist trap, check out the following authentic French shops for unique items to take back home: Merci in Le Marais, Mariage Frères for gourmet French tea, Maison Brémond 1830 for cooking supplies, Pierre Hermé for delicious macarons, and lastly, CityPharma for discount French skincare and beauty products.

 Enjoy your spring trip to Paris!

 Lastly, it’s time to enjoy your trip to Paris in spring!
 Let me know your tips and suggestions for visiting Paris in spring in the comments!